learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Retro.md

 It is important during the sprint to provide visual aids and concrete numbers to help members get an overall feel for what happened during the sprint.
 Get people to summarize what they see, and try to get them to summarize the overall tasks they feel were done.
 Though it may feel unhelpful, it forces your team to think about their progress and tests them on whether they are properly staying up to date with the project and aligned with the goals they promised themselves.

 Once tasks and project goals were discussed, open up the meeting for discussions.
 This should take up the bulk of your meeting.
 Ask the team what went wrong during sprint?
 What went right?
 If you have comments and concerns that were brought up before the meeting, introduce them to the team and ask them if there is a current solution to said issue.
 Always look to get context about any issues, however, as making assumptions can easily lead to miscommunication and misunderstandings.

+Remember that interpersonal conflicts are a delicate subject.
+In the context of a retro meeting, a good rule of thumb is to keep the conflict to a separate, more private meeting if the subject matter is sensitive, or should not involve all members of the team.
+Be sure to cut off discussions if they seem to be devolving into full-blown arguments.
+For example, if someone is not completing their work, and the other group members are bringing this up, it is a good idea to leave the topic outside the retro, and have a team lead talk to them to get a better sense of the situation.

 If you have any issues or concerns brought up from previous retros, now is the time to ask the team on whether any potential solutions were thought up of that could help alleviate those issues.